viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 `Fix:` Delete the `.terraform.lock.hcl` file and re-run the `terraform init` command it's download the `version = "<= 5.0"`

 By using `terraform init -upgrade` command you can upgrade the provider version.

+** Why it is important to declare a required version in Terraform?**

+`Note:` providers are released on a separate schedule from Terraform itself; therefore, a newer version could introduce breaking changes.

 ## Terraform Refresh ##